cosmos72/schemesh/README.md

 * `(sh-fg    job-or-id)` resume a job in foreground, wait until job finishes or is suspended
 * `(sh-wait  job-or-id)` resume a job in foreground, wait until job finishes

+For more information about functions for starting and controlling jobs, see [doc/shell/job-control.md](doc/shell/job-control.md)

 Some more advanced Scheme functions:
 * `(sh-run/bytevector job-object)` start a job in foreground, wait until job finishes, return its output as a Scheme bytevector
 * `(sh-run/string job-object)` start a job in foreground, wait until job finishes, return its output as a Scheme string